EricZinda/Perplexity/backlog.md

 - Clean up conceptual versions of have_v and order_v as per nonlogicalquerydesign.md
 - Make file system tests pass too

+- "bigfile.txt" and "59.txt" and "bigfile2.txt" are large -> Yes, that is true.
+  - really??
+- "bigfile.txt", "59.txt", "bigfile2.txt" are large -> There is more than '59.txt'
+  - bad error
 - what is in this "blue" -> There isn't a 'blue' in the system
   - Because the first lineage fails with the correct error
   - But then the second lineage fails with a bad error and overwrites it
   - We should have the MRS evaluation stop if the lineage changes and act like a separate tree so we can return the first error

-- Example26_reset: "bigfile.txt" and "59.txt" are large -> a ''bigfile.txt', '59.txt'' are not large
-  - The error should say "are not *both* large"

 - "blue" and "59.txt" are in this folder -> There is more than '59.txt'
   - Now returns "''blue', '59.txt'' are not in this folder"